 - Staged Decision Making with Decision Trees

-- An understanding of how business decisions affect value and are reflected in financial metrics and accounting statements
+- A keen understanding of how business decisions affect value and are reflected in financial metrics and accounting statements

 - Increased confidence to engage with financial executives